image credit: africasahara.com

-Khat: History, Sale, Use, Effects, Ethiopia and All You Need To Know
+Khat: History, Sale, Use, Effects, Legality and More

 Other Known Names: Jimmaa (Oromo Language), Kenyen Khat, Kenyan Khat, Mira (Kenya/Uganda), Miraa (Kenya/Uganda), Muhulo (Kenya), Muirungi (Kenya), Mayirungi (Luganda Language), Chat (Amharic Language), Qat (Yemen), Gat (Yemen/Israel), Ghat (Yemen/Israel), Qaat (Somalia), Jaad (Somalia), Qaad (Somalia), Jat (Somalia), Abyssinian Tea, Arabian Tea, Bushman’s Tea (South Africa), Somali Tea, القات (Arabic), Flower of Paradise, Leaf of Allah, Chat Tree, Kafta, Cat, Cathine, Catha Edulis Forsk, Cathaedulis